AnimusUNO/animus-social/docs/ARCHITECTURE.md

 ## Architecture Overview

-Sanctum Social is built on a modular, platform-agnostic architecture that separates concerns and enables easy extension.
+Animus Social is built on a modular, platform-agnostic architecture that separates concerns and enables easy extension.
 The system is designed around the following core principles:

 ### Design Principles